Why Fortify?

 Pregnant women with severe anemia are twice as likely to die during or shortly after pregnancy than non-anemic women.
 Also, anemic women in low and middle-income countries have a significantly higher risk of having a low-birth-weight infant than non-anemic women.
 Low birth weight means less than 2500 grams or 5.5 pounds at birth; infants that small are prone to death and diseases while they are young.
 If they survive, they are more at risk for poor mental development in childhood and chronic health problems such as diabetes and heart disease later in life.

 In response to the global burden of anemia, the World Health Assembly in 2012 issued a call to action to countries to target a 50% reduction in anemia among women of reproductive age by 2025.
 At full scale-up, this could prevent 265 million cases of anemia in women by 2025 compared to 2015, reduce anemia prevalence to 15.4% in women of reproductive age, and avert 800,000 childhood deaths.
-Further, health economists estimated that reaching the goal of global reduction in anemia among women of reproductive age would need an investment of US $12.9 billion between 2015 and 2025 and recommended allocating 20% of the investment towards fortification of staple foods (e.g., wheat flour, maize flour, and rice) with iron and folic acid at WHO guidelines levels and delivered through marketplace.
+Further, health economists estimated that reaching the goal of global reduction in anemia among women of reproductive age would need an investment of US $12.9 billion between 2015 and 2025 and recommended allocating 20% of the investment towards food fortification of staple foods (e.g., wheat flour, maize flour, and rice) with iron and folic acid at WHO guidelines levels and delivered through marketplace.

 Sustainable Development Goals